NiccoloN/eriantys-polimi-softeng1-2022/deliverables/Protocol/Protocol new/Protocol documentation.md

 Client1 is asked to position 3 of the students in its school entrance either on an island or in its school by performing 3 different moves, each in a certain amount of time.
 If any of the submitted moves is invalid and the time has not expired yet, the client can submit a new one.
-Once the time is up, the move is chosen randomly if invalid or not received by the Server.
+Once the time is up, the Server shuts down if the move is invalid or not received by the
+Server.
 After the move has been chosen, the Server updates the game and notifies all the clients.

 ### Action phase: moving mother nature